enerqi/bridge-hand-ocr/ARCHITECTURE.md

 | **pytest** | test runner | runs the model/format tests |
 | **just** | task runner | `just test`, `just qa`, `just run …` — shared repo convention |

-**Design choice worth understanding:** the vision libraries (OpenCV, PaddleOCR) are **optional extras**.
-The core — building a deal, validating it, printing PBN — needs none of them.
-That keeps the tested "spine" tiny and fast, and means the test suite runs anywhere without installing a big vision stack.
-You add the extra only when processing real images: `uv sync --extra vision`.
+**Design choice worth understanding:** the vision stack (OpenCV, NumPy, Pillow) is **core** — reading a hand diagram *is* the tool.
+The one genuinely-optional extra is **PaddleOCR**, an unscheduled fallback for hypothetical noisy input, kept out of core because its wheels lag CPython (no cp314 build yet).
+The core — building a deal, validating it, printing PBN — needs no vision libraries at all, so the model/format tests and `just demo` run without touching an image.
+Add the extra only when you need the OCR fallback: `uv sync --extra ocr` (or `just sync-ocr`).

 ---